-- Of the millions of workers in Alberta, one worker is exposed to a harm causing injury or illness on average, every 3 minutes. - Most are new workers within their first year of work. - Of all the workers in Alberta who have been exposed to harm causing injury or illness, one worker will die from that exposure on average, every second day. - Most will succumb later in life due to an exposure that occurred earlier in their life.
+- Of all the workers who have been exposed to harm causing injury or illness, one worker will die from that exposure on average, every second day. - Most will succumb later in life due to an exposure that occurred earlier in their life. - Operating Powered Mobile Equipment can be one of the most dangerous jobs a worker can have.